 Eleanor is a participatory artist living in Bristol and working in Bristol and London.
-She studied BA Fine Art at Chelsea College of Art writing her thesis on the role of temporary public art in urban regeneration
+She studied BA Fine Art at Chelsea College of Art from 2008 – 11 writing her thesis on the role of temporary public art in urban regeneration

-and recently completed a research year for SGSU through studying MSc Sustainable Development in Practice at the University of the West of England where she wrote her thesis ‘Swell, breach, absorb: How can participatory art use Asset-Based Community Development methodologies to catalyse more climate-resilient communities?’
+and completed a research year in 2016 for SGSU through studying MSc Sustainable Development in Practice at the University of the West of England where she wrote her thesis ‘Swell, breach, absorb: How can participatory art use Asset-Based Community Development methodologies to catalyse more climate-resilient communities?’

 Debate around regeneration, sustainability and notions of community underpin her creative practice.
 Supported with a substantial body of ongoing research Eleanor’s work responds to and challenges public, urban and socio-political tensions through encouraging and engaging local people.
 This often results in public workshops, walks, discussions and events as artistic outcomes.

 Eleanor gained third sector experience through working for a variety of charities including Cubitt Gallery, Age UK, Spare Tyre and Pembroke House Community Centre.
-Her art practice has engaged her in freelance creative projects for Pump House Gallery, Home Live Art and Thinkpublic amongst others.
-Alongside directing SGSU Eleanor works part time as a Community Development Officer at Bristol City Council.
+Her art practice has engaged her in freelance creative projects for Pump House Gallery, Home Live Art and Southbank Centre amongst others.
+Alongside directing SGSU Eleanor works part time as Bristol’s Fun Palaces Ambassador hosted by the University of Bristol for the global Fun Palaces campaign to bring arts and science together through community-led events.

-Eleanor’s art practice, research, background in the third sector and passion for working with people formed the foundations which lead to establishing this social enterprise ‘something good, something useful’ in January 2014.
+Eleanor’s art practice, research, background in the third sector and passion for working with people formed the foundations which led to establishing SGSU in January 2014.

 something good, something useful: our collective